a-moreira/Koan/README.md

 # welcomeKoans
-Shell scripts to print Zen Koans from http://www.ashidakim.com/zenkoans/ as welcome messages to stdout after login.
+Shell scripts to print Zen Koans from http://www.ashidakim.com/zenkoans/ as welcome messages to a gnome-terminal after startup.

 ```